TomKealy/TomKealy.github.io/_posts/2021-08-13-Time-Series-with-GAMS.md

 date:   2021-08-13
 categories: curve-fitting, GAMs
 ---
-{% newthought 'tl; dr Generalised Additive Models' %} are a flexible class of models which improve on polynomial regression.
-This post shows how to fit time series data with GAMs a bit like `prophet`.<!--more-->
+Generalised Additive Models' %} are a flexible class of models which improve on polynomial regression.
+This post shows how to fit time series data with GAMs a bit like `prophet`.

 ## Introduction